forcedotcom/sfdx-scanner/messages/run-common.md

 # flags.formatDescription

-Specifies results output format written directly to the console.
+Specifies the output format for results written directly to the console.

 # flags.normalizesevSummary